What does sativa do to you? Effects, uses, and more

 May support emotional wellness

-Sativa may support happy or euphoric feelings.
-People tend to use sativa as a pick-me-up when they need a positive emotional boost because the energizing effects of sativa also work to support emotional wellness.
+People tend to use Sativa as a pick-me-up when they need a positive emotional boost or a creative edge.*

 Terpenes may also have the ability to modulate mood through aromatherapy.
 When you inhale a scent, it stimulates your olfactory system.
 Your olfactory system is tethered to your limbic system, which regulates your emotion.
 Some terpenes, like those found in Cannabis sativa, can help to support uplifted feelings.*